What to quaran-stream if you're staying in to avoid coronavirus

 Solar Opposites (available to stream on Hulu)

-If you’ve been afraid to jump in the Rick and Morty deep end because of internet bros praying at the alter of Pickle Rick, Solar Opposites on Hulu is giving you the same biting comedy without the baggage.
-The animated series from the Rick and Morty creator follows a dysfunctional family of four aliens who crash land on Earth and is instantly obsessed with our pop culture.
+If you've been afraid to jump in the Rick and Morty deep end because of internet bros praying at the altar of Pickle Rick, Solar Opposites on Hulu is giving you the same biting comedy without the baggage.
+The animated series from the Rick and Morty creator follows a dysfunctional family of four aliens who crash land on Earth and are instantly obsessed with our pop culture.
 The voice cast features Thomas Middleditch as Terry, Tiffany Haddish as Aisha the supercomputer, Jason Mantzoukas as Vanbo, and Christina Hendricks as Cherie.
-Did we mention there’s a cute pet alien that may rival Baby Yoda called the Pupa?
+Did we mention there's a cute pet alien that may rival Baby Yoda called the Pupa?
 Get your Funko orders in now! —Omar Sanchez

 Blood & Water (available to stream on Netflix)

-Teenager Puleng Khumalo (Ama Qamata) attempts to infiltrate the popular crowd at her new private school, Parkhurst, for one reason: figure out if It Girl Fikile Bhele (Khosi Ngema) is actually her sister, who was kidnapped at birth.
-Mystery series Blood & Water follows Puleng as she navigates these new surroundings and the wealthy world of her fellow students to uncover the truth about her sister’s disappearance.
-Netflix’s second African original series is vibrant, messy, and wild, all excellent components for high-grade teen drama. —Alamin Yohannes
+Teenager Puleng Khumalo (Ama Qamata) attempts to infiltrate the popular crowd at her new private school, Parkhurst, for one reason: to figure out if It Girl Fikile Bhele (Khosi Ngema) is actually her sister, who was kidnapped at birth.
+The mystery series Blood & Water follows Puleng as she navigates these new surroundings and the wealthy world of her fellow students to uncover the truth about her sister's disappearance.
+Netflix's second African original series is vibrant, messy, and wild, all excellent components for high-grade teen drama. —Alamin Yohannes

 Better Things (available to stream on Hulu)